PythonJournos/refactoring101/README.md

 * **_lib/_** contains re-usable bits of code.
 * **_scripts/_** contains...well..scripts that leverage our re-usable code.
-* **_tests/_** contains tests for re-usable bits of code.
+* **_tests/_** contains tests for re-usable bits of code and related fixtures.

 Note that we did not change any of our functions.
 Mostly we just re-organized them into new modules, with the goal of grouping related bits of logic in common-sense locations.
-We also migrated imports and "namespaced" imports of our own re-usable code under _elex3.lib_.
+We also updated imports and "namespaced" them of our own re-usable code under _elex3.lib_.

-Here's where we start seeing the benefits of the tests we wrote on *elex2* code.
-We've totally re-organized our underlying code structure, and can run tests (with a few minor updates such as imports) to ensure that we haven't broken anything.
+Here's where we start seeing the benefits of the tests we wrote in the *elex2* phase.
+While we've heavily re-organized our underlying code structure, we can run the same tests (with a few minor updates to *import* statements) to ensure that we haven't broken anything.

 > **Note**: You must add the _refactoring101_ directory to your _PYTHONPATH_ before any of the tests or script will work.